adhi982/AI-Health-Trainer/README.md

 ### Workout Planner
 Input your fitness level, body type, and goals to receive a customized workout schedule with detailed instructions for each exercise.

+**Note: The Exercise Recommendations feature is currently under development.
+The current interface shows sample data to demonstrate the planned functionality.**

 ### Progress Dashboard
 Log your measurements and completed workouts to visualize your progress with interactive charts and statistics.